Urban Challenges in Emerging Cities (Edexcel IGCSE Geography)

 • Khayelitsha in Cape Town, South Africa with a population of 400,000 in iron and wooden shacks

-• Squatter settlements typically suffer from:
+• Squatter settlements typically suffer from housing which is:

-• There are inadequate health facilities which, along with poor living conditions, increase sickness and death rates
+• Together with poor living conditions, this increases sickness and death rates

 • The population in these areas have insecure living conditions as they may be forcibly removed by landowners or other authorities

-Informal Economy
+Informal economy

-Issues of the Informal Economy
+Issues of the informal economy

-• Megacities have rapidly growing populations and job creation cannot match the pace of growth
+• Job creation cannot match the pace of growth

 • As a result, unemployment and underemployment are not unusual

-• People will often work on street corners doing informal work like shining shoes, giving haircuts, taxing, selling water or food
+• People will often work on street corners doing informal work including:

 • These jobs are often unskilled and labour-intensive and require little money to set up